Wuao652/image_dehaze/README.md

 # single image dehaze
 ## Introduction
-This program implement single image dehazing using dark channel prior.
+This repo is a python implement of the paper single image haze removal using dark channel prior.

 ## Compile Dependencies
 - OpenCV